-1. Push brake/clutch pedal (A) all the way down.
+1. Completely remove foot from travel pedal (A).

-NOTE: Any operating attachment and the engine will stop as the gear shift lever is moved to R (reverse) with attachment engaged.

-- 2. Pull attachment engagement lever (C) back to the off position to disengage attachment. - 3.
-Look behind the machine to be sure there are no bystanders nearby.
+- NOTE: Any operating attachment and the engine will stop as the transmission shift lever is moved to rear slot (D) (reverse) with attachment engaged. - 2.
+It may be required to push brake pedal to stop machine when on a slope. - 3.
+Move transmission shift lever to rear slot (D). - 4.
+Look behind the machine to be sure there are no bystanders nearby. - 5.
+Release brake pedal. - 6.
+Slowly apply foot to travel pedal.

-- 4. Move shift lever (B) to R (reverse) position (D). - 5.
-Release brake/clutch pedal slowly.